marcdotson/counting-cockroaches/Code/dallin_annotations/04_build_fasttext_supervised_classifier.md

 You can find more information about the parameters of the model (such as -dim, -lr, and -epoch) here: <https://fasttext.cc/docs/en/options.html>.

-!!!!!!
-Considering that this is such a large dataset, it might be worthwhile to use -loss hs (hierarchical softmax) to speed up the training.
-It should not significantly affect accuracy.

 ``` r
 # train model
 execute(commands = c("supervised", "-input", train_data_path, "-output", model_path, "-dim", 20, "-lr", 1, "-epoch", 20, "-wordNgrams", 2, "-verbose", 1))